End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

-We start by training the reconstruction branch of Section~\ref{sec:static}.
-At each training iteration, we randomly select a labeled image $\mathbf{I}$ with ground truth segmentation and mesh annotation $L^{gt}, \mathcal{M}^{gt}$.
+\parag{Training the Reconstruction Branch.} We start by training the reconstruction branch of Section~\ref{sec:static}.
+At each training iteration, we randomly select a labeled image $\mathbf{I}$, that is, an ED or ES frame, with ground truth segmentation and mesh annotation $L^{gt}, \mathcal{M}^{gt}$.
 Let $L^p, \mathcal{G}^p$ be our model's segmentation and tetrahedra prediction.
 We minimize the loss